melezhik/outthentic/README.md

 ## Execution phase

-Once perl test files are generated and placed at tmeporary directory story runner calls prove which recursively execute all test files.
+Once perl test files are generated and placed at temporary directory story runner calls prove which recursively execute all test files.
 That's it.